osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

    * [More On Quoting](#more-on-quoting)
    * [Regex](#regex)
    * [Tree Representation](#tree-representation)
-4. TODO more sections?

 ## Quick Intro and Examples
 `TaggableMatcher` is an extension of `Predicate<Taggable>` that supports intuitive string definitions.
-One can create a new `TaggableMatcher` like so:
+You can create a new `TaggableMatcher` like:

 ```java
 // Create a simple predicate: